nemohan/doc/other/git/4 Undoing changes/4 git clean.md

 -n
 ```

-The `-n` option will perform a “dry run” of `git clean`.
+<font color="red">The `-n` option will perform a “dry run” of `git clean`.
 This will show you which files are going to be removed without actually removing them.
 It is a best practice to always first perform a dry run of `git clean`.
-We can demonstrate this option in the demo repo we created earlier.
+We can demonstrate this option in the demo repo we created earlier.</font>

 ```
 $ git clean -n